mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/conversation-ui/objective_c.md

 @end
 ```

-Then in `ChatViewController.m`, add a user and client property to the interface:
+Then in `ChatViewController.m`, add a user and client property to the interface.

 ```objective_c
 @interface ChatViewController () <UITextFieldDelegate>